Sergey-Svetashev/auth-mailing/README.md

 This monorepo project leverages the strengths of React and Astro.js for a performant and interactive frontend, while utilizing Deno's modern features for a secure and efficient backend.
 The monorepo structure ensures a cohesive development experience, promotes code reuse, and streamlines the workflow from development to deployment.

+**Note:** A `--unsafely-ignore-certificate-errors` flag is used due to failed certificate on the user resources.

 After performing an `npm i` command, run in the different terminals following commands:

 ```shell